dyte-submissions/dyte-vit-2022-PS1607/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

----> The name of the console script is _dependency_.
+---> I have packaged the CLI tool.
+The name of the console script is _dependency_.
+So that it can run directly from the keyword _dependency_.
+It will invoke the main method of the main module in the dyteproject package.
 For help, run the below command:
   ```sh
   dependency -h